Will-Wright/image-segmentation/README.md

 * `./src/SDPSubspaceSolver.py`: solves normalized cuts eigenvalue problem as a subspace SDP.
 Requires 50% to 80% fewer flops than first-order methods.
    - Status: not done

-* `./test/`: contains test images and prototyping files for completing this package.
+* `./test/`: contains test images and prototyping files for use in finishing package.

 Python Dependencies